lawmaster10/howcryptoworksbook/Part_01_Bitcoin_Fundamentals.md

 A **soft fork** is a backward-compatible protocol upgrade that works by tightening the consensus rules.
 Because new rules are a subset of the old ones, non-upgraded nodes still see new blocks as valid; they simply don't enforce the stricter rules themselves.
 This allows the network to upgrade without splitting.
 An early example was the disabling of the OP_CAT opcode in 2010 to mitigate a potential denial-of-service vulnerability.

 Common activation methods include **BIP9 version bits**, **Speedy Trial**, and **user-activated soft forks (UASF)**.

+Even with backward compatibility, getting any soft fork into Bitcoin is intentionally hard.
+Many maintainers and long‑time contributors prioritize simplicity and protocol ossification, viewing change—even small, well‑scoped changes—as sources of implementation and game‑theoretic uncertainty.
+As a result, proposals undergo lengthy review, testing, and community consensus‑building, and nearly every soft‑fork discussion (including SegWit, Taproot, and newer covenant designs) has sparked controversy over activation methods, safety assumptions, and long‑term precedent.

 ### Replace-by-Fee and Standards